Make sure you are protected if you have to call off your holiday by adding holiday cancellation cover to your insurance. Here's how it works.

 With Admiral’s single trip insurance, cancellation cover begins from the date the policy was issued.
 If you have our annual multi-trip travel insurance, you’re covered from the date the policy begins.

-To make a claim, call our claims department on 0333 234 9914 and one of our advisers will take you through the process.
+Contact us if you need to make a claim.
 If your holiday is cancelled due to a serious illness, pregnancy complications or an accident, we will probably ask for a medical certificate from the doctor or hospital.

 If you need to cancel due to another reason, such as jury service, we will ask for supporting evidence from the court or other relevant authorities.
 We will also ask for evidence of costs incurred, such as unused tickets and receipts.
 All documents must be sent to us at your own expense.